Status as of 1/9/2017

 Challenges

-Azure AD application identities are complex.
+Entra ID application identities are complex.

 Many get stuck on the “application” part of the name, focusing on the software/code aspect, but the reality is that these are identities, whose risk is in what permissions they have–just like any other identity.
 This issue can and has affected our past thinking about how to approach these, to the point that these identities are the most difficult to get of any identity managed by UW-IT.

-Microsoft has been slow to document the design of AAD application identities.
+Microsoft has been slow to document the design of Entra ID application identities.
 A recently published book by a Microsoft PM (Modern Authentication with Azure Active Directory for Web Applications) goes a significant way toward filling the gaps, but some aspects are murky, and based on our inquiries Microsoft seems reluctant to share details on topics that seem to be outside what is well-known.

 By nature, applications consume data.
 Data custodians have an interest in the risks involved.
 Ensuring the needs and concerns of those stakeholders are represented is a challenge.